 Strong relationships are in place and will be continued with thoughtful additions of new Rec Council members.
 The Council has 21 positional seats and representatives as shown below.
 New members will be selected for positions via unanimous decision by seated members or when new staff fill agency roles.
 Citizens may petition for added seats.
 The council is supported by county, municipalities and agencies with committees to develop programs.
 It is facilitated by Envision Chaffee County.
+The council structure is consistent with best practice as recommended by the National Association of Counties.

-The Taskforce continues to connect recreation users to the plan.
+The Chaffee Recreation Taskforce continues to connect recreation users to the plan.
 It currently has roughly 100 members representing more than 60 groups.
-Member responsibilities are further described in Section 5.
+Member responsibilities are further described in Section 6.
 Many members also serve on project committees.
 Membership is at-will and open to all residents and leaders.
 Meetings are facilitated by Envision Chaffee County and Chaffee Rec Council Leaders.